nvibert/ML-Tutorial/README.md

 # Training & Inference in K8S
-## Prerequisite
+## Prerequisites
 - docker
 - kubectl
 - a K8S cluster
     - You can simply create one using [kind](https://kind.sigs.k8s.io/).
-- Set up LoadBalancer
+- set up LoadBalancer
     - You can use LoadBalancer in kind cluster by [MetalLB](https://kind.sigs.k8s.io/docs/user/loadbalancer/).

 ## Training